+- .
+Purpose

+- .
+Term

+- .
+Administration

+- .
+Eligibility

-PROPOSALS TO BE VOTED ON [SIDEBAR] 1999 Long-Term Incentive Equity Plan .
-Purpose .
-Term .
-Administration .
-Eligibility PROPOSAL NO. 2 APPROVAL OF THE 1999 LONG-TERM INCENTIVE EQUITY PLAN The Board recommends a vote for approval of the Alaska Air Group, Inc. 1999 Long-Term Incentive Equity Plan.
+PROPOSAL NO. 2

+APPROVAL OF THE 1999 LONG-TERM INCENTIVE EQUITY PLAN

+The Board recommends for approval of the Alaska Air Group, Inc. 1999 Long-Term Incentive Equity Plan.

 The 1999 Long-Term Incentive Equity Plan (the "1999 Plan") will replace the 1996 Long-Term Incentive Equity Plan, which as of March 19, 1999, had approximately 60,000 shares of common stock available for grant.
 No further grants will be made under the 1996 Plan after it expires by its terms in 2001.
-Currently 941,950 shares are subject to outstanding options granted under all the Company's current and prior option plans.
-This number represents 3.5% of the currently outstanding shares.
+Currently 943,700 shares are subject to outstanding options granted under all the Company's current and prior option plans.
+This number represents 3.6% of the currently outstanding shares.

 The full text of the 1999 Plan appears as an appendix to this proxy statement and should be referred to for a complete description of its provisions.

 Purpose.

-The purpose of the 1999 Plan is to promote the Company's long-term profitability and enhance value for its stockholders by: . encouraging key employees and officers of the Company and its subsidiaries to focus on long-range objectives, . providing a means to attract and retain the services of employees with exceptional qualifications, and . linking the interests of key employees directly to stockholder interests.
+The purpose of the 1999 Plan is to promote the Company's long-term profitability and enhance value for its stockholders by:

+- encouraging key employees and officers of the Company and its subsidiaries to focus on long-range objectives, - . providing a means to attract and retain the services of employees with exceptional qualifications, and - . linking the interests of key employees directly to stockholder interests.

 Term.

 The 1999 Plan becomes effective upon approval by the Company's stockholders.
 No award may be made after the fifth anniversary of the approval date.

 Administration.

 The 1999 Plan will be administered by the Compensation Committee of the Board (the "Committee").
 The Committee is composed of two or more nonemployee directors, each of whom is intended to qualify to administer the 1999 Plan under Rule 16b-3 of the Securities Exchange Act and Section 162(m) of the Internal Revenue Code.
 No member of the Committee is eligible to participate in the 1999 Plan.
-The Committee has the authority to: . interpret the 1999 Plan, establish rules and regulations for its operation,
+The Committee has the authority to:

-- . select employees to receive awards, and - . determine the form, amount and other terms and conditions of such awards.
+- . interpret the 1999 Plan, - . establish rules and regulations for its operation, - . select employees to receive awards, and - . determine the form, amount and other terms and conditions of such awards.